Gemzar Side Effects

 Note: This page contains information about the side effects of gemcitabine.
 Some of the dosage forms included on this document may not apply to the brand name Gemzar.

 Not all side effects for Gemzar may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to gemcitabine: intravenous powder for solution, intravenous solution

-Along with its needed effects, some unwanted effects may be caused by gemcitabine (the active ingredient contained in Gemzar).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by gemcitabine (the active ingredient contained in Gemzar).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking gemcitabine:More common
+You should check with your doctor immediately if any of these side effects occur when taking gemcitabine:More common

 - Bleeding gums